Skip to main content

 For example, the word "nice" comes from a Latin word that means "nescience", which means "not knowledge".
 It was used to call someone ignorant, but nowadays, it is used to call someone a good person.

-2. It makes it easier to understand the concepts.
+It would make it easier to remember and understand the terms.

 Study Topics: